ibm-cloud-docs/vpc/vsi_is_profiles.md

 Profiles with instance storage are deployed exclusively on the second-generation Intel&reg; Xeon&reg; Platinum 8272 (Cascade Lake) running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz.
 {: note}

+## Bandwidth allocation
+{: #bandwidth-allocation-profiles}

+Instance bandwidth is allocated between storage and networking.
+The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
+For example, a bx2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.
+The default allocation is 25% for storage, 75% for networking.
+In this case:

+* Storage: 1 Gbps
+* Network: 3 Gbps

+In the case of a cx2-8x16 profile, the default distribution is:

+* Storage: 4 Gbps
+* Network: 12 Gbps

+The amount of overall bandwidth provided to storage bandwidth can be adjusted within the overall instance limits.
+A default amount of storage bandwidth will be set on each instance profile.

+For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-instance-profiles-vpc-bandwidth).

 ## Balanced
 {: #balanced}